The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 This is what I did.
 And it's so much more powerful than go ahead and saying someone else did it.

-Right.
 Because they're taking your word.
+They're taking your experience.

 You guys are using actual personal stories.
 And it's powerful.

 You know, a good friend of ours, Morgan Sperlock, he passed away recently.
-He did a documentary called Super Size Me.
+He did a documentary called Supersize Me.

-And it was about how he got sick of eating McDonald's.
+of eating McDonald's.
 So we decided to do the opposite.

 We want to show people how we got healthy